Little Engine

 by Jean Pierce with Music by Sam J. Tumminello

-When a stranded train full of toys and treats needs help getting over the mountain, it’s up to a brave little engine to save the day.
-Though she’s small and untested, the Little Engine faces steep hills and big doubts with optimism, kindness, and the famous words: “I think I can!”
-Along the way, young audiences learn the power of perseverance, courage, and believing in themselves.
+When a train car full of circus stars gets stranded (Jojo the Monkey, the sisters Fifi and Mimi, and Lorenzo the Lion) they will need help getting back on track.
+It’s up to a brave little engine to save the day!
+Though she’s small and untested, the Little Engine tackles steep hills and big doubts with optimism, kindness, and the famous words: “I think I can!”

-This interactive outdoor performance brings the beloved story to life with lively music, playful movement, and plenty of audience participation!
+Along the way, young audiences discover the power of perseverance, courage, and believing in themselves.
+This interactive performance brings the beloved story to life with lively music, playful movement, and plenty of audience participation!

-This production is FREE
+This production is FREE to the public.

 JUN 28 - JUL 19 at